What to Expect as an Estate Administrator

 Your matter will be undertaken by a member of our Wills, Trusts and Probate team.
 You can view the team’s profile pages by visiting our Meet the Team page.
 Whilst we welcome a request for a specific member of the Wills, Trusts and Probate team to act on your behalf, please note this may not always be possible, for example we may have another team member who has skills more suited to your matter.

-Our Wills, Trusts and Probate team is supervised by Head of Department Kirstie Carr and Deputy Head Robert Selwood.
+Our Wills, Trusts and Probate team is supervised by Heads of Department Kirstie Carr and Robert Selwood.

-It will typically take us 2 to 3 weeks, from when we receive documentation from the Executor, to prepare the Inheritance Tax documentation and Probate Application Form (to be signed by the Executor).
-Once the application has been made to the Probate Registry (usually using the Probate Registry’s online portal), a Grant of Probate should be received within 8 weeks (although the Probate Registry is currently experiencing difficulties in processing Grants of Probate following the introduction of a new computer system and has a significant backlog of applications).
+It will typically take us 2 to 3 weeks, from when we receive documentation from the Personal Representative, to prepare the Probate Application Form (to be signed by the Executor).
+Once the application has been made to the Probate Registry (usually using the Probate Registry’s online portal), a Grant of Probate should be received within 16 weeks from the date of the electronic submission (although the Probate Registry does regularly experience difficulties in processing Grants of Probate so this time can take significantly longer).
+If a paper application has to be made to the Probate Registry, a Grant of Probate or Letters of Administration would usually be received within 22 weeks

-We offer a fixed fee appointment lasting approximately one hour to release a will to the executors of an estate (following the death of the Testator/Testatrix) to discuss the Will/intestacy, duties of the executors and estate administration.
-The charge for this is set at £250 plus VAT and disbursements including costs associated to the Equifax search of £10 plus VAT.
+We offer a fixed fee appointment lasting approximately one hour to the personal representatives of an estate (following the death of the Testator/Testatrix) to discuss the Will of a deceased or intestacy, where no Will is found.
+This advice will include discussing the duties of a personal representative and the estate administration process.
+The charge for this is set at £750 plus VAT and disbursements including the cost of an Equifax search (£20 plus VAT).

-Should the appointment lead to further instructions being provided, such as the cost of obtaining a Grant of Probate or full estate administration, then the initial charge would be incorporated into the overall charges for this work.
-(Eg. If the executors proceed to instruct us to obtain Grant of Probate with information they have provided we would still only charge £1,500 plus VAT and disbursements and not £1,750 plus VAT and disbursements).
+Should the appointment lead to further instructions being provided, such as obtaining Grant of Probate in the estate or full estate administration, then the initial charge would be incorporated into the overall charges in place for this work.
+(E.g. If the executors proceed to instruct us to obtain a Grant of Probate with information that they have provided, we will still only charge £1,500 plus VAT and disbursements and not £2,250 plus VAT and disbursements).

 In addition to our charges above, clients may also be required to pay additional fees for the following services: